sam31191/subscription-model/README.md

 1. Clone the repository to your local machine.
 2. Run `composer install` to install the dependencies.
-3. Run `npm install` to install the frontend dependencies.
-4. Run `php artisan key:generate` to generate the application key.
+3. Run `php artisan key:generate` to generate the application key.
-5. Run `php artisan migrate` to run the database migrations.
+4. Run `php artisan migrate` to run the database migrations.

 ## Configuration